ashtonrobin/Bounce-Game/README.md

 # Bounce Game
-Casual game made with the python tkinter graphics module.
-It's entirely open source and I'm completely open to any feature request or contributions.
+Casual game made in python that mimics pong.
+It's entirely open source and I'm completely open to any feature requests or contributions.

 ## Installation & Running the game
 ### DISCLAIMER: This game is only supported on Desktop